+I vary what I serve with ham depending on the time of year.
 My youngest daughter made rolls, which I also turned the oven up to bake and then back down.
 I don’t have any pictures of those because there are none left here!
 Likewise, the grilled artichokes with vinaigrette.
 That might be my new favorite recipes.
 (See How to Cook Artichokes.)
 I also grilled some asparagus that sat for a bit in olive oil and balsamic vinegar.
 Oh and I made macaroni and cheese, the fancy kind with Fontina.

 So that was all good and now we’ve all got some ham, which is like having money in the bank!
 There are so many things you can do with leftover ham.

 - Fried rice

 - lo mein

 And now I’ll add Pasta Primavera to that list!
 You can use whatever vegetables you have around.
 I had some broccoli from the garden, a few stalks of asparagus, sugar snap peas and green onions.
 Peas would be very good too, just add them at the end since they don’t take long to cook.
 Green beans, cherry tomatoes.
 Whatever says spring to you!

 Slice the stalks of any firm vegetables and cook them first, then add the flower heads (broccoli, asparagus tips) and then something super fast like peas.
 You can adjust the ratio of sauce (and vegetables) to pasta.
 I tend to like it heavier on the vegetable side.

 Pasta Primavera with Ham

 - 1/2 pound pasta angel hair, spaghetti, fettucini, etc.